Azure/enterprise-azure-policy-as-code/README.md

 ### Repo Syncronization

 Git lacks a capability to ignore files/directories during a PR only.
-This repo has been organized that Definitions and Pipeline folders (except for README.md files) are not touch by syncing latest update from GitHub to your repo or reverse syncing to contribute to the project.
+This repo has been organized so that Definitions and Pipeline folders (except for README.md files) are not touched by syncing latest update from GitHub to your repo or reverse syncing to contribute to the project.

 1. Initial setup
       1. Create `MyForkRepo` as a fork or clone of [GitHub repo](https://github.com/Azure/enterprise-azure-policy-as-code).